denismazzu96/progettoP2/README.md

 # progettoP2
 Academic project for "Programmazione ad oggetti" university course, evaluated 30/30.
 ## Description
-I've develop (one years ago) a simple library system in c++ using Qt5 as GUI library, i haven't use VCM or whatelse, just code and nothing else.
+I've develop (06/2017) a simple library system in c++ using Qt5 as GUI library, i haven't use VCM or whatelse, just code and nothing else.
 Documentation was written in Italian language and I haven't time to translate it, could be a future task.
 ## Getting started
 ### requirements